thosgood/maths-dictionary/README.md

 - add plurals of nouns (and thus adjectives)
     + will also need cases... (for e.g. `DE`)
 - **think about verbs...**
-- auto sort `EN` on load
 - link each entry (**incl. adjectives**) to a wikidata tag
     + any other useful sources?
         * MathWorld and Encyclopedia of Mathematics
-- get language selectors in `index.html` from the language `.json` files
-    + should get endonyms from there too

 (<https://www.freeformatter.com/json-escape.html> is useful)